StackVista/stackstate-docs/develop/developer-guides/custom-functions/check-functions.md

 ### Identifier

-The `identifier` of a custom anomaly check function must also be recognized by the Autonomous Anomaly Detector.
+The `identifier` of a custom anomaly check function must be recognized by the Autonomous Anomaly Detector.
 If you would you like to know more, contact [StackState support](https://support.stackstate.com/).

 ### Example anomaly check function